hanabi/hanabi.github.io/Reference.md

   * For example, if the red stack is played up to the red 4, then you can use a red clue to initiate a *Trash Bluff*, because a blind-play will prove that the clued card is not a red 5.
 * In the case where multiple cards are clued as part of a *Trash Bluff*, **all** of the touched cards are considered to be trash.
 However, the focus of the clue should be the first thing discarded, which allows for the possibility of your teammates to give a follow-up *Fix Clue*.
 * An important stipulation of the *Trash Bluff* is that by convention, *Trash Bluffs* **must only touch one card**, if at all possible.
   * If a player breaks this rule and intentionally touches multiple cards when they could have touched exactly one card, then they are trying to communicate something extra - an *Unnecessary Trash Chop Move* or a *Trash Double Bluff*.
-(These moves are [covered in more detail](#level-15---unnecessary-usage-of-complicated-moves) later on.)
+(These are advanced moves that are [covered in more detail](#level-15---unnecessary-usage-of-complicated-moves) later on.)

 ### The Trash Finesse (Strong Form)